farique1/MSX-Basic-Tokenizer/OPENMSXBATOKEN.md

 It calls **openMSX** headless (without screen) and with throttle, mount a path (current = default) as a disk, load a basic file from this path, saves it with the chosen format and closes **openMSX**.
 > Be careful with the folder used as a disk. openMSX respects the MSX disk limitations of size (size of all the files must not be greater than the emulated disk size) and file name sizes.
-> Always work on copies.
+> Always work on copies and on a exclusive folder.

 ### How to use

 On the Python code itself enter the location of your **openMSX** instalation.
-Also optionally choose a machine and a extension.
+Also optionally choose a machine and an extension.
 If no machine is specified the default one will be used.
 You can name a disk drive extension for machines without one.
-It will be plugged on the slot A by default but you can force it to slot B by writing `:SlotB` after its name.
+It will be plugged on the slot A by default but can forced to slot B by writing `:SlotB` after its name.
 ```
 openmsx_filepath = '/<path_to>/openmsx/openmsx.app'
 machine_name = 'Sharp_HB-8000_1.2'